Ab-hishek/data-populator/docs/data-populator/data-populator.md

     Completed
    ```

 7. Edit the deployment spec to point to the new pvc and deploy it again.
-You can get the name of the new/destination pvc by using the below command
+You can get the name of the new/destination pvc by using the below command.
     ```console
    abhishek@abhishek-Mayadata:~$ kubectl get pvc -A NAMESPACE   NAME                    STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS         AGE